coltonbatts/HOTWIRE/README.md

-# Canon 6D Mark II Camera Controller
+# HOTWIRE - Canon 6D Mark II Tethering App

-A native macOS Swift application for controlling the Canon 6D Mark II camera via USB connection.
+A native macOS Swift application for tethered shooting with the Canon 6D Mark II camera.
+Built as a "guitar pedal for cameras" - a live texture engine that sits between the lens and the file.

 ## Features

-- **Live View**: Real-time camera preview at ~5fps
+### Working ✅
-- **Remote Capture**: Trigger shutter remotely
+- **Remote Capture**: Trigger shutter remotely with instant image preview
-- **Camera Settings**: Control ISO, aperture, and shutter speed
+- **Camera Settings**: Control ISO, aperture, and shutter speed from the app
 - **Connection Management**: Automatic camera detection and status monitoring
+- **Automatic Daemon Killer**: Kills PTPCamera/ptpcamerad on launch - no manual terminal commands needed
+- **System Health Panel**: Shows gphoto2 status, daemon status, camera detection, and storage health
+- **Image Gallery**: Filmstrip view of captured images with Finder reveal and delete
-- **Native Performance**: Built with Swift and SwiftUI for optimal M2 performance
+- **Native Performance**: Built with Swift and SwiftUI for optimal Apple Silicon performance

+### In Progress 🚧
+- **Live View**: Camera responds but preview not yet displaying in app (gphoto2 capture-preview working)

 ## Prerequisites